 Fridge and freezers need to be emptied, defrosted and dried out before moving, preferably the night before moving day.
 Drain out the hoses on your washing machine.

-Dismantle as many objects as possible, e.g. beds, tables, swing sets
+Dismantle as many objects as possible, e.g. beds, tables, swing sets and cots.

 Use a plastic mattress protector to cover mattresses, plastic covers for lounge suites and chairs.